 - Meal planning doesn’t have to be limited to dinner.
-Breakfast and lunch can also be planned out added even more time savings and limiting stress.
+Breakfast and lunch can also be planned out adding even more time savings and eliminating more stress.

 Bonus Meal Planning Tips

-- If you have a crazy busy week coming up, make a mental note to be on the lookout for easy, slow cooker or make-ahead meals that can served up in a hurry.
+- If you have a crazy busy week coming up, make a mental note to be on the lookout for an easy, slow cooker or make-ahead meals that can be served up in a hurry.
 We’re big fans at our house of the cook once, eat twice approach.
-This Mexican chicken and rice dish is amazing for lunch the next day!
+This Crock Pot Salsa Verde Chicken dish is amazing for lunch the next day!

 - Making your meal plan visual may hold you more accountable for actually cooking at home.
 Post it somewhere everyone can see it.
-This way your family won’t be constantly asking you, “What’s for dinner?”.
+Plus, this way your family won’t be constantly asking you, “What’s for dinner?”.
 They can just refer to the weekly meal planning template.

 - If you prefer a digital method for meal planning, create a sub-calendar for your meal plan in Google, Outlook or your calendar app of choice and share it with family members so everyone knows the plan.

 - Keep a well-stocked pantry.
 Cooking is a lot easier if you have all your ingredients on hand.
 Here’s a list of pantry essentials that guarantees you have what you need to cook up delicious meals.